Azure/terraform-azurerm-avm-ptn-aks-production/README.md

 ### <a name="input_managed_identities"></a> [managed\_identities](#input\_managed\_identities)

-Description: Managed identities to be created for the resource.
+Description:   Controls the Managed Identity configuration on this resource.
+The following properties can be specified:

+  - `system_assigned` - (Optional) Specifies if the System Assigned Managed Identity should be enabled.
+  - `user_assigned_resource_ids` - (Optional) Specifies a list of User Assigned Managed Identity resource IDs to be assigned to this resource.

 Type: